smart-on-fhir/health-cards/FAQ/revocation.md

 ### Why is a one-way transformation on the user ID recommended for revocation ID?

-Publishing user IDs is a privacy issue.
+Publishing an internal user ID might be a privacy issue.
 A one-way transform with high-entropy input prevents reversal of the CRL’s content.
 The proposed HMAC-SHA-256 algorithm using a 256-bit key achieves that.

 ### Why are Card Revocation Lists tied to a key identifier?